SketchG2001/api-explorer/README.md

 A powerful command-line tool and web interface for discovering, documenting, and testing API endpoints in Django projects.
 Automatically extracts URL patterns, HTTP methods, and generates ready-to-use cURL commands with comprehensive dummy data.

+> **Latest Update**: CI/CD pipeline now runs on all branches with comprehensive testing and quality checks.

 ## ✨ Features

 ### 🔍 **Smart API Discovery**